bouracha/generative_imputation/README.md

 [AMASS](https://amass.is.tue.mpg.de/index.html) was obtained from the [repo](https://amass.is.tue.mpg.de/download.php), you need to make an account.

+Once downloaded the datasets should be added to the datasets folder, example below.

 ![Example](datasets/data_structure_example.png "Example of how datasets folder should look")

 ## Training commands